-8. Conclusion
+8. Discussion

-We have presented a longitudinal influence model for dynamic networks with various degrees of influence.
-We have proposed a sequential testing procedure for determining the degrees of influence in dynamic networks.
-We also provide a theoretical justification for our proposed test, and show that the power of the test goes to one as the network size goes to infinity.
-Our proposed test performs well in simulation studies and real-data analyses.
-The sequential testing procedure may involve multiple tests, but because the degrees of influence is usually small (often no more than three), we need only perform the test a few times in most cases.
-Therefore, we do not consider the issue with multiple tests in this study.

-The proposed longitudinal model and sequential test for dynamic networks are quite different to the testing procedure for static networks (Christakis and Fowler (2013); Su (2019)).
-It would be of interest to consider extensions of the method proposed by Su (2019) to dynamic networks, and to compare the performance with the approach presented here.
-A related topic is predicting how a certain opinion/behavior spreads in a network, and how individuals' behavior changes in the future based on social influence.
+In this paper, we build a longitudinal influence model for dynamic networks with various degrees of influence.
+We propose a sequential testing procedure to determine the degrees of influence in dynamic networks.
+We also provide theoretical justification for our proposed test and show that the power of the test goes to one as the network size goes to infinity.
+Our proposed test performs well in simulation studies and real data analysis.
+The sequential testing procedure may involve multiple tests, but since the degrees of influence is usually small (often no more than three), we only need to perform the test a few times in most cases.
+Therefore we do not consider the issue with multiple tests in this paper.
+The proposed longitudinal model and sequential test for dynamic networks are very different from the testing procedure for static networks (Christakis and Fowler, 2013; Su, 2019).
+It would be of interest to consider extensions of the method proposed by Su (2019) to dynamic networks, and compare the performance with the approach in this paper.
+A related topic is to predict how a certain opinion/behavior spread in a network, and how individuals' behavior will change in the future based on social influence.
 Missing values in individuals' status or missing edges between individuals is quite common in real data.
 Developing methods to deal with missing data is also very useful in practice.
-Another interesting problem is to test whether social influence decreases as social distance increases.
-This is beyond the scope of this study and is left to future work.
+Another interesting problem is to test whether the social influence decreases as the social distance increases.
+This is beyond the scope of this paper and will be studied in our future work.